tigera-solutions/calicocloud-kaas-workshop-demo/modules/global-threadfeed.md

     kubectl -n dev exec -t netshoot -- sh -c "ping -c1 $FIP"
     ```

-3. Add more threatfeeds labels into networkset and prevent your cluster from them.
+3. Add more threatfeeds into networkset and prevent your cluster from them.

     ```bash
     # deploy embargo and other threatfeeds
     kubectl apply -f demo/threatfeeds/embargo.networkset.yaml
     kubectl apply -f demo/threatfeeds/security.embargo-countries.yaml

-    kubectl apply -f demo/threatfeeds/security.block-threadfeed.yaml

-    # Confirm and check the tracker threatfeed
-    kubectl get globalthreatfeeds

     ```

 4. *[Bonus]* push a threatfeed to your managed cluster and generate an alert with these ip list.